 Capitalism – An economic and political system in which a country's trade and industry are controlled by private owners for profit, rather than by the state.

 Cash Cow – A business or a product, which exhibits a strong potential in terms of returns in a low-growth market.

 Catfishing – Fake online profiles to trick people who are looking for love, usually to get money out of them.

-CFD in Derivative Trading – An arrangement made in financial derivatives trading where the differences in the settlement between the open and closing trade prices are cash-settled.
+CFD Trading – An arrangement made in financial derivatives trading where the differences in the settlement between the open and closing trade prices are cash-settled.

 Collateral – Any asset that a lender accepts as a form of security to ensure that the borrower repays a loan.

 Commodities – Raw materials or primary agricultural products that can be bought and sold, such as copper or coffee.

 Communism – A system of social organization in which all property is owned by the community and each person contributes and receives according to their ability and needs.